 So I didn’t become a chef.
 I wasn’t idealistic when I applied to culinary school.
 I was well aware of the long hours, the pitiful pay, the pressure, the yelling, the swearing — but I loved cooking.
 I didn’t mind the idea of peeling potatoes for weeks or the heat or the burns.
 I just loved cooking.

 I went to Le Cordon Bleu to do the full-on Grand Diplome.
-I learned my sauces and my pastries and then I decided to not go into a professional kitchen precisely because I loved cooking so much.
-I didn’t want the industry to rob away my passion.
+I learned my sauces and my pastries and then I chose not to go into a professional kitchen.
+Perhaps, it’s precisely because I loved cooking so much, and I didn’t want the industry to rob away my passion.
 I think that’s why at least.

 So here I am, still cooking away in my spare time.
-I have a food-related job, don’t worry, I haven’t sold my soul after culinary school and went to work in a bank.
-But I don’t cook professionally, so I share my cooking and ramblings with you here on fork this.
+I have a food-related job, but it’s far from being in a kitchen.
+As I don’t cook professionally, I share my cooking and ramblings with you here on fork this.